Hassan Chaitou: International career

 Chaitou played for the Lebanon national under-22 team at the 2013 AFC U-22 Championship qualification in 2012.

 His senior international debut for Lebanon came on 20 November 2018, in a friendly against Australia; Lebanon lost 3–0.
 In December 2018, Chaitou was called up for the 2019 AFC Asian Cup squad.
 However, he did not play in the tournament.
 In December 2023, Chaitou was included in the Lebanese squad for the 2023 AFC Asian Cup.

 Style of play

 A modern full-back, Shibriko is a quick player who can both attack and defend down the wing.

-Personal life

-Chaitou's nickname comes from the name of his local club in Haret Hreik where he used to play: Shibriko.
-Indeed, when playing football with his friends, Chaitou wore his club's shirt which bore its name on the back.
+Chaitou initially played as a striker during his first-team spell at Khoyol before later being converted into a full-back.